nicholas-johnson/lowloader/README.md

 ## Local caching

 Lowloader automatically caches by URL.
 You won't download the same code more than once, no matter how many times you import it.
 Lowloader's cache is a browser singleton so you can import wherever you like and Lowloader will handle it.
 If the code is already loaded, `import` will return a resolved promise.

+## Comparison with SystemJS

+Because SystemJS is implemented with tooling, it requires a good deal of setup, and can be a pain to integrate into older apps.

+Lowloader takes a zero config approach.
+It does one thing, it loads code into the browser.
+There's nothing to think about and nothing to go wrong.
+Your existing build pipeline can remain unchanged.

 ## How it works